2G7GE55U4/Key-of-David/04-THE-TESTIMONY-OF-SCRIPTURE/ADDITIONS-PLANNED.md

 *   Revelation 2:8-11 (The Church in Smyrna Decrypted)
 *   Revelation 2:12-17 (The Church in Pergamos Decrypted)
 *   Revelation 2:18-29 (The Church in Thyatira Decrypted)
+*   Revelation 3:1-6 (The Church in Sardis Decrypted)
-*   **Revelation 3:1-6 (The Church in Sardis Decrypted)**
+*   **Revelation 3:7-13 (The Church in Philadelphia Decrypted)**

-**PROJECT STATUS: The "Seven Letters" decryption phase is active.
-Ephesus, Smyrna, Pergamos, Thyatira, and SARDIS are complete.
-PHILADELPHIA (Revelation 3:7-13) is the next immediate target for analysis.**
+**PROJECT STATUS: The "Seven Letters" decryption phase is in its final stage.
+Ephesus, Smyrna, Pergamos, Thyatira, Sardis, and PHILADELPHIA are complete.
+LAODICEA (Revelation 3:14-22) is the final target for analysis.**